 How to Properly Add a Loss Payee

-To add a loss payee properly, you need to make sure you have the right address for your lender.
+To add a loss payee, make sure you have the right address for your lender.
 Lenders have multiple addresses.
-Possibly one address for payments, one for customer service, and one for insurance correspondence.
-Verify with your lender what address they want to be used for the loss payee on your insurance policy.
-Once you have the proper address, request your agent or customer service representative to add your lender as loss payee to the collateral.
+These could be an address for payments, one for customer service, and one for insurance correspondence.
+Check with your lender what address they want to use for the loss payee on your insurance policy.
+Once you have the proper address, ask your agent or customer service representative to add your lender as a loss payee.

 When Can I Remove a Loss Payee?

-The loss payee is an important part of your insurance policy.
-Knowing the importance of the loss payee will hopefully convince you to take your lender's notices seriously.
+Knowing the importance of the loss payee should convince you to take your lender's notices seriously.
 Forced placed insurance is not a path you want to go down.
-Add your lender as loss payee to your policy as soon as possible.
+Add your lender as a loss payee to your policy as soon as possible.